 The sweet in this marinade is coconut palm sugar – my favorite sweetener.
 It has a caramel-like flavor and is less processed than most sweeteners.
 Coconut sugar is not made from actual coconuts – it comes from the nectar of the flower on coconut trees.
 I highly recommend trying it.
 Use brown sugar, maple syrup or agave instead if you prefer.

 Finally, a slightly bitter ingredient will round out the flavor profile.
-Onion powder is the perfect fast, easy way to get onion flavor into a sauce or marinade.
+Onion powder (or granulated onion) is the perfect, fast, easy way to get onion flavor into a sauce or marinade.

 How to Marinate Chicken